lorinkoz/django-pgschemas/docs/contrib.rst

 If you want to implement an integration with other Django packages, please submit a pull request containing:

-* The code for your integration
+* The code for your integration.
-* The tests for your integration
+* The tests for your integration.
-* The docs for your integration in this section of the documentation
+* The docs for your integration in this section of the documentation.

 We're striving to maintain/increase our code coverage, but please, make sure your integration is properly tested.
 Proper tests will always beat meaningless 100%